theOsaroJ/PPO_GPR/Examples/Quaternary/Readme.md

 ---
-This conatins the simulation script for a quaternarary simulation in MOFs
+This contains the simulation script for a quaternary simulation in MOFs.
+It also contains the data for the two MOFs studied - CuBTC and IRMOF1.